waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Goal:** Navigate Victory Road 2F to reach the ladder to the next floor.

 **Current Strategy:** The boulder puzzles on this floor are solved.
 I need to navigate from the entrance ladder (1, 9) to the exit ladder at (2, 2).
-I am fixing my `generate_path_plan` tool and will then use it to find the optimal route.
+I will trust that my `generate_path_plan` tool is now fixed and use it to find the optimal route.